SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/Sources/README.md

 9- If you are demoting a family level name, say from family to subfamily, follow the same steps as above.

-4.15 – Scenario: changing rank of a genus-level taxon or species-level taxon.
+### Changing rank of a genus-level taxon or species-level taxon

 To elevate a subgenus to genus level, first navigate to the name of the subgenus and click on the Edit taxon name tool.
 Change the parent as appropriate (family, subfamily, tribe etc.) and change the rank to genus.
 How to record the citation?